Clair Deevy works at Facebook as the Head of Economic Growth Initiatives for Asia-pacific and has been living in Singapore for about nine years.

 The New Savvy: What are some skills you think all women should learn, and why?

 Clair: There are two skills that I think are essential.
 The first one is confidence.
 And I do believe that confidence can be learned, or that you can fake it, till you make it.
-I remember when I was much younger, I went to an event, and it was the first time I had being asked to represent my company or my role.
-And I walked into this room, and it was predominantly men, and very senior people.
+I remember when I was much younger, I went to an event, and it was the first time I had been asked to represent my company or my role.
+And I walked into this room, and it was predominantly men and very senior people.